 Remember the importance of sitting still?
 Buzzing mosquitoes and crawling ticks make this impossible.
 Even if you think you can deal with the itch and annoyance, there’s a very real danger in getting bit by these pests.
 Mosquitoes and ticks can carry West-Nile Virus, Lyme Disease, and may even cause you to develop an allergic reaction to red meat.
 (That’s right, no more bacon!)

 Carefully treat your hunting clothing with Permethrin to protect against ticks.
-Use a repellent spray or ThermaCELL Mosquito Repellent unit to keep irritating mosquitoes at a distance.
+Use a repellent spray or Sawyer Permethrin Insect Repellent to keep irritating mosquitoes at a distance.

 9. Flashlight or Headlamp